evgmik/robocode_bots.EvBot/README.md

 Robocode bots
 =============

-This project contains the EvBot robot for [http://robowiki.net/wiki/Robocode the robocode game]
+This project contains the EvBot robot code for [the robocode game](http://robowiki.net/wiki/Robocode)

 License
 -------